Islam in Assam: Demographics

-Muslims from Bengal are the largest majority group in Assam.
-The Barak Valley is home to native Sylheti speakers.
-The valley's Karimganj district was historically a part of the District of Sylhet but was separated from it during the Partition of India in 1947.
-The other two districts of the Barak Valley; Cachar and Hailakandi, were historically a part of the Dimasa Kingdom which also hosted a large Sylheti Muslim population.
-There also a number of Sylhet-origin Muslims inhabiting the Hojai district.
-The Miya people are descended from Muslim immigrants from the modern-day Bangladeshi divisions of Mymensingh, Rangpur and Rajshahi.
-They are concentrated in the central and lower Assam districts such as Dhubri, Morigaon, Goalpara, Hojai, Kamrup, Darrang, Nagaon, Bongaigaon, Barpeta, Hailakandi, Karimganj, South Salmara district, Nalbari, Chirang and Bodoland.
+The Bengali-speaking Miya people are descended of Muslim from the modern-day Bangladeshi and Assamese Muslim descendent at divisions of Mymensingh, Rangpur and Rajshahi.
+They are concentrated in the central and lower Assam districts such as Dhubri, Morigaon, Goalpara, Kamrup, Darrang, Nagaon, Bongaigaon, Barpeta, South Salmara district, Nalbari, Chirang and Bodoland region.
 Their population is around 10.49 million, comprising about 30% of the state population, out of 40% of the Assam's total Muslim population as of 2021 year estimation report.